RolnickLab/causal-graph-comparison/README.md

 - [x] run PCMCI+ from tigris package on mlp output

 # CURRENT
-- [ ] find min batch size to recover gt on target
+- [ ] find minimum batch size to recover gt on target
 - [x] run multi pcmci on mlp
 - [x] run 1000 batch on lstm
 - [x] run multi pcmci on lstm
 - [ ] run multi pcmci on picabu
-- [ ] Get targets  for picabu outputs (so i have something to plot against)
+- [x] Get targets  for picabu outputs (so i have something to plot against)
 - [ ] run RMSE on mlp output vs ground truth output
-- [ ] run causal graph comparison on mlp output vs ground truth output SAVAR
+- [x] run causal graph comparison on mlp output vs ground truth output SAVAR
-- [ ] figure out how to flatten temporal adjacency graph
+- [x] figure out how to flatten temporal adjacency graph

 - [x] Make sure you set tau_min=1 in PCMCI
 - [x] Run PCMCI “hack” on the savar data (GT) to make sure you recover the correct causal graph